 What drew you to the role of Bruce and how much fun was the character to play?

 Being able to perform in the West End of London is a dream for most actors regardless of age.
-Being able to do that when so young and especially in the part of Bruce, a major character within Matilda, was a dream come true.
+Being able to do that when so young and especially in the part of Bruce, a major character within the Royal Shakespeare Company’s Matilda The Musical, was a dream come true.
 He’s a funny character to play and I got a lot of positive feedback from playing him.

 How long were you in rehearsals for this production?

 Rehearsals last for about three months and ran from Monday to Saturday usually with a day off mid-week.
 I lived in “Wormwood Scrubs” which is the nickname they called the house where all the Matildas and Bruces in the show, who live outside London stay during your time with the show.

 I started just before summer holidays, so only had a month of being tutored for school before rehearsing freely full time.
 I basically lived in London six days a week and my mum or dad would come and collect me on a Saturday evening, only to take me back on the train for Sunday night.